faanskit/ha-checkwatt/README.md

-# Home Assistant Checkwatt Custom Integration
+# Home Assistant CheckWatt Custom Integration
-This integration uses cloud polling from the Checkwatt portal using a reverse engineered private API.
+This integration uses cloud polling from the CheckWatt EnergyInbalance portal using a reverse engineered private API.

 # Installation
 ### HACS - NOT AVAILABLE - NEED UPDATE